isabella232/.github-30/CONTRIBUTING.md

 * Care deeply about performance and reliability

 Committership can be revoked under rare circumstances, such as when a committer stops becoming a good citizen of the project or when a committer becomes inactive for an extended period of time.

-Additional committer positions may be added or existing positions removed by 2/3 approval of the TSC.

 ## Things to do prior to contributing